Seniority-zero Linear Canonical Transformation Theory: Theory

 where $p$, $\bar{p}$ refer to electrons in the same spatial orbital but different spin and $\hat{n}_{p}=\hat{E}^{p}_{p}$ is the number operator.
 The generator $\hat{A}$ is an anti-hermitian operator made by the combination of excitation and de-excitation operators:

 where $a_{pq}$ and $a_{pqrs}$ are the generators for one- and two-body amplitudes; recall that $a_{pqrs}$ is anti-symmetric with respect to interchange of $p$ and $q$ or $r$ and $s$.
-The unitary transformation in equation \ref{eq2} is evaluated using the Baker–Campbell–Hausdorff expansion of the exponential
+The unitary transformation in equation \ref{eq2} is evaluated using the Baker–Campbell–Hausdorff expansion

-however, given that the generator $\hat{A}$ contains both excitation and de-excitation operators, the previous expansion does not truncate at the fourth order as in standard CC theories, but has to be truncated.
+however, given that the generator $\hat{A}$ contains both excitation and de-excitation operators, the expansion does not truncate at the fourth order as in single-reference CC theories.
 For practicality, we need to limit the magnitude of the generator $\hat{A}$, so that the expansion can be truncated by $\sim10$-th order.
-Another difficulty with the evaluation of the BCH expansion is that the number of particle interactions in the Hamiltonian increases which each additional commutator we add.
+Another difficulty with the evaluation of the BCH expansion is that the number of particle interactions in the Hamiltonian increases which each additional commutator.
 To address this, we use the strategy first introduced in CT theory, approximating each commutator by at most two-body interactions, so that the terms in the BCH expansion can be evaluated recursively:

+where the subscripts ${1,2}$ indicate that the 3-body operator $\left[\hat{H}^{(n-1)},\hat{A}\right]$ is approximated by a 2-body operator.
+This approximation, also introduced in CT theory and based on the ideas from the generalized normal order\cite{mukherjee1997normal,kutzelnigg1997normal,kutzelnigg2007generalized}, is founded on the assumption that the reference wave function close enough to the true wave function for the three-body operator to be accurately approximated in terms of one- and two-electron operators and RDMs.
+The three-body operator decomposition in the spin-free case contains fewer than 90 terms, while in the spin-orbital representation contains $\sim 300$ terms.
+This motivated us to use the spin-free formulation for our method, as it yields substantial savings in runtime and memory.